metacpan/metacpan-cpan-extracted/distros/S/Schedule-LongSteps/README.md

 - [Schedule::LongSteps::Storage::AutoDBIx](https://metacpan.org/pod/Schedule::LongSteps::Storage::AutoDBIx)

     Persist processes in a relational DB (a $dbh from [DBI](https://metacpan.org/pod/DBI)).
 This is the easiest thing to use if you want to persist processes in a database, without having to worry about creating a DBIx::Class model yourself.
+We recommend you give this storage its own dbh connection, segregated from the rest of your application.

 - [Schedule::LongSteps::Storage::DBIxClass](https://metacpan.org/pod/Schedule::LongSteps::Storage::DBIxClass)

     Persist processes in an existing [DBIx::Class](https://metacpan.org/pod/DBIx::Class) schema.
-Nice if you want to have only one instance of Schema in your application and if don't mind writing your own resultset.
+Note that although this makes a reasonable attempts not to interfer with your own transactions, we recommend that you build a instance of your schema with a dedicated and segregated [DBI](https://metacpan.org/pod/DBI) connection just for this LongSteps purpose.

 - [Schedule::LongSteps::Storage::DynamoDB](https://metacpan.org/pod/Schedule::LongSteps::Storage::DynamoDB)